UpstreamDataInc/amodbus/README.rst

   cp githooks/* .git/hooks

-This installs dependencies in your virtual environment with pointers directly to the pymodbus directory, so any change you make is immediately available as if installed.
+This installs dependencies in your virtual environment with pointers directly to the amodbus directory, so any change you make is immediately available as if installed.

 The repository contains a number of important branches and tags.